Guides / Restaurants

 The service was excellent, the food subliminal, and the friendliness of the staff even better.
 I felt like a king.

-These were two completely different experiences within 100 meters of each other.
+These were two entirely different experiences, yet they were located within just 100 meters of each other.

 Ourthe river in Hotton